 The Ozaukee Interurban is a 30-mile paved trail that spans the entire length of Ozaukee County.
 The majority of the Trail is off-road and perfect for family enjoyment.
-The Trail is located between Milwaukee County's Oak Leaf Trail and Sheboygan's Plank Road Trail, and west of the Eisenbahn State Trail in Washington County.
+The Trail is located between Milwaukee County's Oak Leaf Trail and Sheboygan's Plank Road Trail, and east of the Eisenbahn State Trail in Washington County.

 The Trail connects the Ozaukee communities of Mequon, Thiensville, Cedarburg, Grafton, Port Washington and Belgium.
 It runs along woodlands, wetlands, farmlands and waterways, including the Milwaukee River, Lake Michigan and the Lake Michigan National Marine Sanctuary, and provides easy access to Ozaukee County's walkable downtowns.
 While primarily used for outdoor recreation, the Trail is also used as a commuter route for employment, businesses, industry and commerce.

 Unlike many recreational trails in the state of Wisconsin, use of the Ozaukee Interurban Trail is free for everyone.